 It is important that LDATs understand South Australia's liquor licensing laws and how the community can participate in the liquor licensing process.

 Table 1 provides an overview of the South Australian (SA) liquor licensing system, the different types of liquor licences and permits, and the liquor licence application process.
 Links to more detailed information are provided throughout.
-Further information on how the community can participate in liquor licensing processes and object to liquor licence applications is outlined in Section 3: Delivering community participation in liquor licensing: Key steps.
+Further information on how the community can participate in liquor licensing processes and object to liquor licence applications is outlined in Map your steps.

 In Australia, the liquor licensing process varies by state and territory because of the differing legislation.
 In South Australia: